Charles Harold Davis

 (1856-1933)

-A leading figure of the Mystic Art Colony, Davis also founded the Mystic Art Association in 1913.
+A leading figure of the newly forming Mystic Art Colony, Davis also founded the Mystic Art Association in 1913.
 Other artist’s who followed Davis’s to Mystic included David Walkley and John Joseph Enneking.
 A successful painter who received much critical acclaim during his lifetime, Davis had one-man shows at William Macbeth’s gallery in New York and at Doll and Richards in Boston, and his works were exhibited around the country in major national and international exhibitions of the period.

 CHARLES HAROLD DAVIS